and-ber/GetData_CourseProject/CodeBook.md

 ##Transformation of the Data

-Respectively the training and test datasets are loaded and transformed as follows:
+Respectively the training and test datasets `X_train.txt` and `X_test.txt` are loaded and transformed as follows:
+- to each observation, corresponding to the rows of the dataset, the corresponding id of the subject performing the activity is assigned as per files `subject_train.txt` and `subject_test.txt`
+- - to each observation, corresponding to the rows of the dataset, the corresponding id of the activity performing is assigned as per file `y_train.txt` and `y_test.txt`
 - to each activity, identified with an id. number, is assigned a descriptive name as per file `activity_labels.txt`
 - to each variable, correspondig to the columns of the dataset, is assigned a descriptive name as per file `features.txt`
-- to each observation, corresponding to the rows of the dataset, the corresponding id of the subject performing the activity is assigned

 Then the training and test datasets are merged together.

 ##Cleaning of the Data

-With an operation of extraction only the measurements on the mean and standard deviation for each measurement are kept, resulting in the following data for each window sample:
+With an operation of extraction only the measurements on the mean and standard deviation for each measurement are kept  and consequently are averaged and sorted per activity and per subject, resulting in the following data for each window sample:

 1	SubjectId
 2	ActivityId